gopijha021/Decentralized-Music-Marketplace/README.md

 Step 2: Register as an Artist

-Switch to another wallet account in Remix (top right corner).
+Switch to another wallet account in Remix.
 Call the registerUser function with _isArtist set to true to register as an artist.
 Verify the registration as in the previous step (use the artist's address).